dwjohnston/blacksheepcode/app/routes/posts/testing_strategies.md

 }
 ```

 We'll have the same problem.
-We can't render this component without having to provide all the state that is required.
+We can't render this component without having to provide all the state that is required, and for that we'll need to one of the strategies like API mocking, module mocking, or dependency injection.

 ## We could use prop drilling